 - A combination of the above.

 All these benefits are subject to any lifetime allowance restrictions.
 This information is based on our understanding of current taxation law and HMRC practice, which may change.

-Drawdown pension: A drawdown pension lets you take income from your pension while it’s still invested.
+Flexi-access drawdown pension: A drawdown pension lets you take income from your pension fund while it’s still invested.
 Drawdown will reduce the size of your pension fund and the investment growth may not be sufficient to maintain the level of income you wish to draw.
 If you withdraw money at a rate greater than the growth achieved by your investments, your remaining fund will reduce in value.
 The level of income you take will need to be reviewed if the fund becomes too small - this is more likely the higher the level of income you take.